meteor/meteor/outlines/mobile.md

         4. Question: where exactly do we capture logs correctly and log them to terminal?
     3. Testing
     4. Debugging
-4. Designing for mobile - see UX article (XXX need to PR that outline)
+4. Designing for mobile - link to external resources or UX guide for all points
     1. Credit: https://github.com/awatson1978/meteor-cookbook/blob/master/cookbook/mobile.md
     2. Media queries/CSS libraries
     3. Scroll bounce with cordova settings and CSS properties